Jobenland/Temperature-Dependence-Analysis/README.md

 ## FAQ
 PLEASE CHECK HERE BEFORE CONTACTING ME ON ISSUES.
 MOST OF THEM ARE SIMPLY SYNTAX ERRORS THAT CAN BE EASILY SOLVED

 The extracted z and csv folder is not there.
-How can I fix this?
+How can I fix this? -->
-    best way to fix this is by ensuring you are looking in the right directory and restarting the program
+    *est way to fix this is by ensuring you are looking in the right directory and restarting the program*

-The filenames in the combined excel file are not correct?
+The filenames in the combined excel file are not correct? -->
-    This program works by taking the `EIS_OCV` out of the file name, taking the next 3 words `500_DRT_1pCO2` and then purging the rest       to fix this rename your files using this naming convention
+    *This program works by taking the `EIS_OCV` out of the file name, taking the next 3 words `500_DRT_1pCO2` and then purging the rest       to fix this rename your files using this naming convention*

-Im getting an error `no module found ___`
+Im getting an error `no module found ___` -->
-    enter `pip install _____` in your command prompt and restart the program
+    *enter `pip install _____` in your command prompt and restart the program*

-Im getting other errors and I believe it did not give out the right information
+Im getting other errors and I believe it did not give out the right information -->
-    submit an issue with good information regarding your problem and I will try to fix is as soon as possible
+    *submit an issue with good information regarding your problem and I will try to fix is as soon as possible*

 ## Deployment